| Romans 9:18-21 states: "Therefore hath he mercy

 the results with Him, remembering that Paul may plant and

 Apollos may water, but that God must give the increase."
-22
+22 3.
+The third objection raised against election is that it

 gives sinners an excuse for their unconcern and even